 - Challenge the teams to build their Landing Pod based on their designs.
-Remind them to keep within specifications. - Make sure to remove cargo from previous lesson and then test the mass of each design.
+Remind them to keep within specifications. - Members should also be sure that the egg inside the rover is empty and is not carrying remaining cargo from the previous lesson.